boygenius

 Low-Friction Advertising

-AI-powered Shops Ads that felt native to Instagram feeds, respecting the band's "anti-salesy" mandate.
-Delivered 20% better performance than standard conversion ads while preserving artistic integrity.
+AI-powered shop ads that felt native to Instagram feeds, respecting the band's "anti-salesy" mandate, delivered better performance than standard conversion ads while preserving artistic integrity.

 Chart Dominance & Data Sovereignty